viveleroi/prism/README.md

 A rewrite is always needed after a decade of evolution.

+This repository was split off of the original for a cleaner history.

+[Prism v3 Repository][prism3]

 ## Contributing

 Contributions are very welcome.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for help.